-In order to advise the Legislature, the Commission requires accurate information on juvenile offenders, their crimes, and dispositions imposed under the Juvenile Justice Act.
+In order to advise the Legislature, the Commission requires accurate information on juvenile offenders, their crimes and the dispositions imposed under the Juvenile Justice Act.
 This information is derived from copies of disposition documents sent by the court clerks to the Commission office.
-A computerized database allows the Commission staff to produce descriptive information on sentences and also to analyze the impacts of changes to the disposition standards on juvenile offender populations placed into county detention centers and state Juvenile Rehabilitation Administration institutions.
+A computerized database allows the Commission to produce descriptive information on juvenile dispositions and also to analyze the impacts of changes to the disposition standards on juvenile offender populations placed into county detention centers and state Juvenile Rehabilitation Administration institutions.

-If you have questions about the disposition standards, wish to be notified of Commission meetings, or desire copies of minutes from Commission meetings, please contact the Commission office.
-We appreciate any comments or suggestions on the Juvenile Disposition Sentencing Standards or other printed documentation.
+If you have questions about the juvenile disposition standards, or if you wish to be notified of Commission meetings or desire copies of minutes from Commission meetings, please contact the Commission office.
+The Commission appreciates any comments or suggestions related to the Juvenile Disposition Manual or to any of the Commission's other publications.